 THE EAST COAST

 Had Yuan and Had Thian are the main beaches on the southeastern part of the island, which is the most secluded part of the Ko Pha Ngan.
 You’ll need a boat to reach the resorts over here since the roads require four wheels and are often impassable after heavy rains.
 But if you’re after quiet beaches and a bit of isolation, don’t let that deter you since the 10-minute long journey on a long-tail boat from Had Rin costs around 300B, and hotels are adept at booking transfers.
 Had Yuan is a small but beautiful beach that feels worlds away from the Had Rin party scene, and the water is a sparkling shade of blue.
 A rocky outcrop flanks one end of the beach and the swimming is good.

-Had Yao -- Had Yao, or Long Beach, is considered by many to be a perfect beach, a quiet but huge stretch of white sand, good for swimming, with the same beautiful sunset views and a laid-back vibe that drew the first travelers here.
-Supermarkets and Internet cafes up on the main road provide the bulk of services you’ll need; good eats can also be found along the beach -- it’s big enough to play football on.
+Both the west and north coast have white-sand beaches and are far from the monthly hippy hoedown at Had Rin, which might be a relief.
+Resorts are quiet and affordable, and growing in number and quality of attractions.
+The tranquil Laem Son freshwater lake lies close to Ao Chao Phao, but it’s on the site of a former tin mine and is thought to be toxic, so don’t try swimming there.
+Had Yao, or Long Beach, is considered by many to be a perfect beach, a quiet but huge stretch of white sand, good for swimming, with the same sunset views and laid-back vibe that drew the first travelers here.
+Supermarkets and Internet cafes up on the main road provide the bulk of services you’ll need; good eats can also be found along the beach—it’s big enough to play soccer on.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.